Embedding Eximee Forms as a web component

 formId: 'demoFormularzJakoWebcomponent', /* form identifier */

-baseHref: '/api', /* path where the Eximee REST API made available via proxy-pass is accessible */
+baseHref: '/api', /* path where the Eximee REST API exposed by proxy-pass is available */

-data: JSON.stringify({'param1': 'value1'}), /* Additional business parameters feeding the form in the form of a key-value object serialized to a JSON string */
+data: JSON.stringify({'param1': 'value1'}), /* Additional business parameters feeding the form as a key-value object serialized to a JSON string */

 onError: function () {